slviajero/tinybasic/examples/14games/README.md

 superstartrekins.bas: strings

+trek.bas: Genuines Palo Alto BASIC, the Palo Alto language set at work.

 ## Sources

-Original programs of the book "BASIC Computer Games"
+Original programs of the book "BASIC Computer Games" except trek.bas which I found on facebook.

 This is an unofficial mirror of the source code provided inside the book **"Basic Computer Games"**, aka **"101 BASIC Computer Games"**, by David H. Ahl, published in 1978.